dojo/docs/dojox/image/LightboxNano.rst

 Parameter     Type    Description
 ============  ======  ======================================================================
-href          String  URL to the large image to show in the lightbox. duration      int     The delay in milliseconds of the LighboxNano open and close animation. preloadDelay  int     The delay in milliseconds after the LightboxNano is created before preloading the larger image.
+href          String  URL to the large image to show in the lightbox. duration      int     The delay in milliseconds of the LightboxNano open and close animation. preloadDelay  int     The delay in milliseconds after the LightboxNano is created before preloading the larger image.
 ============  ======  ======================================================================